ecmwf/anemoi-training/docs/modules/diagnostics.rst

 The diagnostics module in anemoi-training is used to monitor progress during training.
 It is split into two parts:

-    1) logging to a standard machine learning logger tool.
+    1) tracking training to a standard machine learning tracking tool.
 This monitors the training and validation losses and uploads the plots created by the callbacks.
     2) a series of callbacks, evaluated on the validation dataset, including plots of example forecasts and power spectra plots;

-**Loggers**
+**Trackers**

-By default, anemoi-training uses MLFlow logger, but it includes functionality to use both Weights & Biases and Tensorboard.
+By default, anemoi-training uses MLFlow tracker, but it includes functionality to use both Weights & Biases and Tensorboard.

 **Callbacks**